 “I’ve been praying for you, Doug.
 God told me you were walking through a great storm and to keep praying for you.
 He said he had wanted to tell you, Just hang on.
 You don’t understand what’s happening to you, but after you’re through it, you will.
 He told me he had already answered my prayers and that he was getting ready to pour blessings into your life.”

-The very next day, a member of my church hired me to clean her food cart six days a week.
+The next day, a member of my church hired me to clean her food cart six days a week.
 Staci owns and operates Ace’s Famous Fish, Chicken and Chowder along Andresen Drive in Vancouver.
 When I went to talk with her about the job, she fed me coconut shrimp and chatted me up about her recent trip to Israel.
 While she was there, she walked on the same ground where Jesus walked and pocketed a stone from it.
 She laments how the locals have turned some of the historic sites into tourist traps.
 (Something tells me I’m going to like her.
 I already do.)
 The job is a small part-time gig, but a welcome development and curiously on the heels of my prayer of surrender to God.

 There’s a great big God out there.
 His hand is everywhere, working to redeem human souls and relentlessly improving those he has won.
-The growth process hurts terribly, but God is serious about turning our hearts away from the world so that we can devote our lives to him.
+The growth process hurts terribly, but God is serious about turning our hearts away from the world so we can devote our lives to him.
 Come to think of it, I have asked him to do that to me, often with tears in my eyes.
 I suppose I didn’t expect the process to be so painful, but then I didn’t place stipulations on my request.
 To the contrary, I told God emphatically, “Whatever I have to lose, whatever I have to go through, just give me an undivided heart!”

 I’m going to have to say that prayer more often.